Badminton Club: The Badminton Club meets on Friday at 2:15 (Spring) in the Gym

 SPTV – Morning News: takes place every Tuesday-Thursday during Homeroom – TV Studio

 Adviser: Mr. Alberti

 Student Government: The Student Government plans school assemblies, pep rallies, fundraisers and events for Halloween, Christmas and Valentine’s day.
 Members organize the coat drive, the food drive and blood drive in the school.
 We raise and coordinate the BARC prom.
-The Student Government meets every Thursday at 2:15 in Room 132.
+The Student Government meets every Thursday at 2:15 in the Auditorium.

 Moderator: Mrs. Kendrick

 United Way Youth Board: Each year approximately five students, being a combination of juniors and seniors, serve on the United Way Youth Board, which plans activities under the umbrella of the United Way in conjunction with Bristol Central High School, Bristol Eastern High School, Lewis Mills High School, Plainville High School, and Terryville High School.
 These activities include drives for donations of many types of products before Christmas and a prom for senior citizens in the spring.
 Meetings of the United Way Youth Board, which are held monthly, also include guest speakers who provide the students with various information and opportunities.
 Each of the six participating high schools receives one turn per year to serve as the chair for a meeting.
 Adviser: Dr. Gnoza

 Women Helping Women Club: The mission of the Women Helping Women club is to gain awareness of issues related to women and to help women in need in the community.
 The club meets the 2nd and 4th Wednesday of each month at 2:15 in the Leadership room.
 In addition, the club selects and completes two services projects each year related to serving women in need in the local area.
 Adviser: Ms. Stabile